gustybear-research/webpages_vip_mm_comm_sens_monet_2022_spring/04_final/final.md

 commentable: true

 # Provide the name of the presenter
-summary: "Provide one or two sentences to describe the final design."
+# summary: "Provide one or two sentences to describe the final design."
+summary: "This final design report discusses our testbench procedure and hardware/software requirements, and documents our current findings on LoS MIMO"

 # Provide other tags that describe the paper
 tags: